fcdoc/doc/en/flashduty/mixin/alert_integration/skywalking.md

 ---
-brief: Synchronize Skywalking alert events to Kuaimao Nebula via webhook to achieve automatic noise reduction of alert events
+brief: Synchronize Skywalking alert events to Flashcat via webhook to achieve automated noise reduction of alert events
 ---

 # Skywalking Alert Events

-Synchronize Skywalking alert events to Kuaimao Nebula via webhook to achieve automatic noise reduction of alert events.
+Synchronize Skywalking alert events to Flashcat via webhook to achieve automated noise reduction of alert events.

 ## In Flashduty
-You can obtain an integrated push address through the following two methods, choose either one.
+You can obtain an integration push address through the following two methods; choose either one.

-### Use Proprietary Integrations
+### Use Dedicated Integration

 When you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.